justlucdewit/snake/README.md

 # snake
-a snake game that runs inside your terminal!
+A snake game that runs inside your terminal!

-## installation
+## Installation
 ```
 git clone https://github.com/justlucdewit/snake
 npm install
 npm link
 ```

-## usage
+## Usage
-run `snake` in your terminal, and enjoy!
+Run `snake` in your terminal, and enjoy!